colrich/educates-buildservice/workshops/lab-et-self-guided-tour/workshop/content/03-containers-vs-vms.md

 For specific workshops you can customize the RBAC and security policies applied to the workshop user granting them additional privileges, such as the ability to create custom resources managed by a custom operator deployed to the cluster.

 In addition to RBAC controlling what a workshop user can do, resource quotas and limits are used to control how much resources a workshop user can use.
-This ensures that a single workshop user cannot monopolize the resources of the cluster, ensuring that all workshop sessions running in a cluster can access the resources they need.
+This ensures that a single workshop user cannot monopolize the resources of the cluster and that all workshop sessions running in a cluster can access the resources they need.

 Just because a workshop session is a container running in a Kubernetes cluster doesn't though mean that virtual machines could not be used for a workshop if required.
 Theoretically it is possible to use systems such as [KubeVirt](https://kubevirt.io/) or a [VM operator](https://github.com/vmware-tanzu/vm-operator) to trigger the creation of virtual machines.
 Such an ability isn't bundled with Educates, but for each workshop session it is possible to have additional Kubernetes resources created.
 This means you could use a custom resource to trigger the creation of a virtual machine, which could then be accessed from the workshop environment.